CLI Guide#

 Note

 TULightningCLI adds a new argument to the LightningCLI class: eval_after_fit to know whether an evaluation on the test set should be performed after the training phase.
+It is better to restrict the usage of this parameter for single node training to avoid small test performance inconsistencies.

 import torch